 Date of Authorship for this Version

 Borchard, Edwin, "Book Review: North Atlantic Coast Fisheries Arbitration at the Hague" (1919).
 Faculty Scholarship Series.
-Paper 3666.
+3666.